valgardg/Land_of_Ooo/README.md

 # Land_of_Ooo
-A non profit attempt at creating a video game set in the Land of Ooo.
+An attempt at idealising the world of Adventure Time